andrew/ultimate-awesome/README.md

 - [awesome-side-project](https://github.com/maxprilutskiy/awesome-side-project) - 🔖 A collection of FREE tools to get your side project off the ground, and fast!.
 - [awesome-trustworthy-deep-learning](https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning) - A curated list of trustworthy deep learning papers.
 Daily updating.
 - [awesome-text-editing](https://github.com/dok/awesome-text-editing) - Collection of text editing resources and libraries for the web.
-- [awesome-lifelong-continual-learning](https://github.com/prprbr/awesome-lifelong-continual-learning) - A list of papers, blogs, datasets and software in the field of lifelong/continual machine learning.
 - [awesome-tensorlayer](https://github.com/tensorlayer/awesome-tensorlayer) - A curated list of dedicated resources and applications.
 - [graph-networks](https://github.com/yazdotai/graph-networks) - A list of interesting graph neural networks (GNN) links with a primary interest in recommendations and tensorflow that is continually updated and refined.
 - [awesome-doctrine](https://github.com/biberlabs/awesome-doctrine) - A curated list of amazingly awesome Doctrine 2 ORM related libraries, resources and shiny things.